AngiSchl/Angis2048/README.md

-# Angis2048

-Hello and welcome to my game of 2048!
+ANGIS 2048 Game
-This game is my version of the classic 2048, with the same playgame as the classic game but a different look.
+Welcome to my version of the classic game 2048!
+This adaptation retains the original gameplay mechanics but offers a different visual style for a fresh gaming experience.
-Please enjoy the game!

-I set up the game code as follows:
+How to Play
+Simply run the game and enjoy!

+Code Structure
+Main Game Loop
-The main game loop can be found from line 158 to 215.
+The main game loop starts at line 158 and ends at line 215 in main.py.

+Event Handling
-The event code can is part of this main game loop from line 183 to 208.
-This event code describes what shall happen if the player hits different buttons (direction, enter, or close keys on the keyboard).
+Event handling is integrated into the main game loop from line 183 to 208.
+This section defines how the game responds to player input such as directional keys, enter, and close keys.

+Initialization
-The game code starts with loading the necessary modules (pygame and random) and the initialization of pygame.
+The game starts by loading necessary modules (Pygame and random) and initializing Pygame for graphics handling.

-After this code, I defined the initial set-up of the game.
-Most of those parameter, to change the design of the game, are stored in a second Python sheet for a better visibility.
-The necessary, defined functions which are used in my game are following.
-There are four functions that are needed to have the make the board/game appear on the screen.
-The first one is the draw_board function (line 22 - 28).
-The second is the new pieces function (line 30 - 45), and the third one is the draw pieces function (line 47 - 66).
-The fourth function is needed in case the game is finished because there are no more moves possible (game over event) (line 68 - 74).
-The core function of the game is the take turn actions.
-This function describes what will happen to the different pieces on the board, if an event key is hit (direction to move is indicated).
-This function start in line 76 and runs to 155.
+Game Setup
+Initial game setup and configuration parameters are defined in config.py for easy customization.

+Defined Functions
+Several key functions are implemented:

+draw_board: Draws the game board (lines 22-28)
+new_pieces: Generates new game pieces (lines 30-45)
+draw_pieces: Renders game pieces on the board (lines 47-66)
+game_over: Handles the end-game scenario when no more moves are possible (lines 68-74)
+take_turn: Core function that processes player actions and updates the game state (lines 76-155)

+Enjoy the Game!
+Feel free to explore the code, tweak the settings in config.py, and have fun playing 2048 with a new visual twist!